 In the backcountry, little mistakes can quickly become big emergencies.
 Follow our advice to stay safe and be prepared.

 Currently these links are not working.
 We hope to return them soon.

 A rule of thumb, earlier in the summer, lower elevation trails and trails near the boundary of Glacier National Park are snow free.
 By mid to late July, trails in the higher elevations, over mountain passes and on the Continental Divide are snow free.

 Day Trip Plan

-Please understand that completion of this form does not mean a search will be initiated for you if you do not return.
+Completion of this form does not mean a search will be initiated for you if you do not return.
 However, if you are reported overdue from a hike, this document would help search personnel concentrate search efforts along your intended route saving critical time and possibly reducing risks to those that go looking for you.

 If you are staying inside the park, you are welcome to leave a copy of this form with your hotel's front desk.
 All forms will be destroyed 30 days after the date completed.
 Again, this form is not intended to imply that our hotel concessioner or the National Park Service will be monitoring your return and does not mean a search will be initiated.
-If a search is initiated because others reported you overdue, the National Park Service will check with the hotels to see if a Day Trip Plan was filed and use it to help focus their search efforts.
+If a search is initiated because others reported you overdue, the National Park Service will check with the hotels to see if a Day Trip Plan (pdf) was filed and use it to help focus their search efforts.
 Plan well and enjoy your hike!